Best Compact Treadmill for Small Spaces – Introduction

 Bowflex makes commercial-quality exercise equipment for home use.

-This Bowflex T7 is a large compact treadmill that looks and operates just like the one you’d find in a gym.
+This Bowflex T7 is a large, compact treadmill that looks and operates like one you’d find in a gym.

 This is a serious machine for serious home workouts!